Ellis Wayne Felker

-Ellis Wayne Felker (June 1, 1948 – November 15, 1996) was an American criminal who was convicted and executed in 1996 in Georgia for the 1981 murder of Evelyn Joy Ludlam, a young woman who was working as a waitress while she attended college.
+Ellis Wayne Felker (June 1, 1948 – November 15, 1996) was an American criminal who was executed in 1996 in Georgia for the 1981 murder of Evelyn Joy Ludlam, a young woman who was working as a waitress while she attended college.

 Felker, who had a prior conviction for beating, raping, and sodomizing a woman, maintained his innocence, and there was considerable controversy about the case.
 Supporters said that his conviction was based largely on circumstantial evidence.

 Felker's defense filed numerous appeals after his trial.
 Lower courts upheld his conviction, including the US Appeals Court of the 11th Circuit in May 1996.
 The US Supreme Court denied certiorari in 1985 and 1996.
 Felker's appeal in May 1996 to the US Supreme Court was considered a test of the new Antiterrorism and Effective Death Penalty Act (AEDPA), which had been signed in April 1996.
 Using a key provision of the law, the US Supreme Court rejected his petition for habeas corpus in June 1996 by saying that he had not established new evidence to be considered in his second habeas corpus appeal.

 Given outstanding issues, four media sources petitioned the Georgia court in 2000 for DNA testing of Felker against evidence recovered from Ludlam's body.
-Felker is notable as the first subject in the United States for whom the court agreed to post-conviction DNA testing of an executed person.
-Such testing was done in 2000 under an agreement in which four media sources paid for the testing and collaborated on the distribution of the news of the results.
+Felker was the first subject in the United States for whom the court agreed to post-conviction DNA testing of an executed person.
+This testing was performed in 2000 under an agreement in which four media sources paid for the testing and collaborated on the distribution of the results.
 The results were ruled inconclusive.